 The apprenticeship contract offered at INSEEC

-This type of contract aims above all at acquiring a certified title in the RNCP, recognized by the Ministry of Employment and Labor (from BAC to BAC +5).
+This type of contract is primarily aimed at acquiring a certified title from the RNCP*, recognized by the Ministry of Employment and Labor (from BAC to BAC +5).
 This is a continuous training program during which the apprentice alternates periods of theoretical training with periods of practical training in a company of which he or she is an employee, on a fixed-term or permanent contract.

 The duration of the apprenticeship contract in our school is from 6 to 36 months maximum.
 Our apprenticeship contract is available to students under 30 years of age.
 Students receive a salary as well as a contribution to their training costs.

 Students may be assisted by a mediator in the event of a conflict or financial problem.
 The apprenticeship contract at INSEEC can begin 3 months before the start of the training course, with the agreement of the OPCO (Skills Operator).
 As for the end date of the contract, the apprentice has up to 2 months after the end of the course (with the agreement of the CFA), while respecting the 25% minimum training time.